 When I started, I bought the Turnigy 9X.
-It’s affordable, and has a lot of room for DIY/Upgrade modifications!
+It was an affordable option for $60, and has a lot of room for DIY/Upgrade modifications!
 See my review about this Transmitter.
-But I later quickly sold it and bought an Taranis 9XD Plus instead as I needed more features.
+But I quickly grew out of it and bought an Taranis 9XD Plus as I needed more features, and receiver options.

-The 9XR or 9XR-Pro is a step up from the 9X.
+The 9XR-Pro at the time just came out, it was a step up from the 9X.
 It has similar functionality to other higher end transmitters but comes in the most basic forms to keep costs super low.
-It is programmable so you can modify it and flash various types of transmitter firmware on it, has the ability to load custom sounds, music to program to the switches and different functions.
+It is programmable so you can modify it and flash various types of transmitter firmware on it.
 Since it also uses external modules you can use it with a couple of different protocols such as Frsky, Orange (dsmx/dsm2).
 There are many mods that can be done and there is a whole open source community surrounding it which gives its users endless options.

 Other higher end options are the Futaba T10/T18, Spektrum DX9/DX18, JR-XG11/XG14 among many others.
 See this comparison review of the DX6 and Taranis.

 DIY RC Transmitter

 Back in 2013 I attempted to build an RC Transmitter myself but I haven’t tested it yet with a quadcopter.